 The ATO, however, considered the money she saved failed to meet the tax law’s definition of financial dependency, so this death benefit was taxed.

 Death benefit pensions and the transfer balance cap

 The transfer balance cap (TBC) rules also come into play when it comes to super death benefits.

-The TBC rules limit the amount of super savings that you can transfer into the retirement or pension phase ($1.7 million from 1 July 2021; from 1 July 2017 to 30 June 2021 the TBC was $1.6 million).
+The TBC rules limit the amount of super savings you can transfer into the retirement or pension phase ($1.9 million in 2023–24).
 Penalties apply if you transfer amounts in excess of your TBC.

 Although the TBC is important when it comes to retirement pensions, the TBC limit also applies to super death benefit pensions.
 This type of income stream is also counted towards your TBC, so if you become entitled to receive a super death benefit pension, you need to ensure it does not push you over your TBC.